-Authors: Xing AJ, Xu LC, Shen HH*, Du EZ, Liu XY, Fang JY
+Authors: Xing AJ, Xu LC, Shen HH

 Publication name: Science of The Total Environment